Onboarding an AWS Application in Britive

 Clicking the SAVE AND TEST button, after adding incorrect configuration value(s) in the Settings tab, while configuring an AWS application, displays the relevant error message.

-Next, you can view the details of the newly created (onboarded) AWS application and also use the scan functionality for scanning organizations or environments in the AWS account.
+Next, you can view the details of the newly created (onboarded) AWS application and use the scan functionality to scan organizations or environments in the AWS account.

 Was this article helpful?